DaveBitter/graduation_internship/end_report.md

 ## The product

 The product consists of two major parts.
 The first part is the real-time dashboard.
+This dashboard will show the user all the information that they need to see.
+Through different forms of visualisation, each with their own strongsuits, I wanted to use the best one.
 The second part is the notification functionality.
+This will play a major part in the app.
+This feature is vital for reaching the user with relevant information that they need to know to do their job.

 ### The real-time dashboard

 The real-time dashboard consists of two screens re-used to show live data on company level, fleet level and vehicle level.
+I did this to make the app as simple as possible.
+The user just has to learn what these two screens do and how they work.
+The only real difference is the level on which the user is looking.
+Each level has their own specific use.
+The screens therefor differ in some components, but will always use the same logic.

 The first screen is the main dashboard used for getting detailed insights in the company, fleets and vehicles.
 The second screen is the real-time list used for navigating and getting quick insights in to fleets or vehicles.